-From mid-winter to late spring, the shire of Dandaragan offers a wildflower spectacle ranging from multi coloured Everlastings at Badgingarra to Black Kangaroo paws and delicate Orchids inland from the coast.
+From mid-winter to early summer, the shire of Dandaragan offers a wildflower spectacle ranging from multi coloured Everlastings at Badgingarra to Black Kangaroo paws and delicate Orchids inland from the coast.

 With 15 major National Parks, numerous nature reserves and drive trails within easy reach, we are spoilt for choice and wildflower diversity.
 There are recognised trails and walks but each season brings diversity and opportunities to explore outside of these recognised ‘hot spots’.
 For up to date and localised information call into the Visitor Centre and we can direct you to locations that might suit your needs.

 Lesueur National Park